thomasWeise/bookbuildeR/README.md

 You can now use the following commands in your markdown:

 - `\relativel.path{path}` is a path expression relative to the currently processed file's directory which will be resolved to be relative to the root folder of the document.
 This is intended to allow you to place chapters and sections in a hierarchical folder structure and their contained images in sub-folders, while referencing them relatively from the current path.
-- `\relativel.input{file}` is a command similar to `\relativel.path`.
+- `\relative.input{file}` is a command similar to `\relativel.path`.
 If this command is used, it must be the only text/command on the current line.
 It will resolve the path to `file` relative to the directory of the current file and *recursively* include that file.
 This is another tool to allow for building documents structured in chapters, sections, and folders without needed to specify the overall, global structure anywhere and instead specify the inclusion of files where they are actually needed.
 - `\meta.time` prints the current date and time.
 - `\meta.date` prints the current date.
 - `\meta.year` prints the current year.